syncfusion-content/uwp-docs/uwp/Calendar/Customize-Display.md

 # Customize Display in UWP Calendar

-`SfCalendar` allows customizing the first day of the week and the day name display mode.
+`UWP Calendar` allows customizing the first day of the week and the day name display mode.

 ## Customize First Day of Week